KevinWelton/minipro-win/README.md

 I am using minipro to program my T48 with an AT28C256 as part of BenEater's 6502 project (https://eater.net/6502.)
 I highly recommend this project.
 BenEater is a great teacher.
 If possible, buy the kits directly from him.

 ## ISSUES
-When I program my AT28C256 on the T48, I get an error when verifying... but the chip seems to have been programmed just fine.
+* When I program my AT28C256 on the T48, I get an error when verifying... but the chip seems to have been programmed just fine.
 At least the program I flashed it with runs.
 For transparency though, I am a n00b with EEPROMs.
 So it's possible that somethings wrong that just didn't manifest when I ran the code I flashed.
+I didn not get a verify error on mac when using minipro via `brew install`.
+* I had to flash my T48 with the latest firmware before minipro would recognize it on Windows.
+When I used the mac build via `brew install`, I didn't need to do this.

 # Hereafter is the readme as it exists in the original repository.
 I will keep it up to date if I end up merging at a later time.